annahosanna/To-Do/README.md

 #### CustomClosableHttpClient uses HTTP Components
 * ~~Finish off~~ Stop working on CustomClosableHttpClient in VPN notes.
 It uses Apache HTTP Components which seem to be outdated.
 Possibly switch to Netty.

-#### Qbit is old.
-Use a lighter microservice framework
-* Qbit was kind of interesting in how many things it glued together (health, swagger, graphite stats, annotations to describe pages w/o beans)
-* The documentation was incomplete or out of date, but that was ok because it was open source.
-* Qbit
-  1. Fix the Consul functionality in Qbit
-  2. Add some notes on using Promise.asHandler
-  3. Move Qbit Consul functionality from blocking HTTP calls to non blocking.
-  4. Add Qbit Vertx example

 * Random
 ```